M-Isselmou/DSTI_ML_Project/README.md

 Conclusion
 Both models achieved similar accuracy on test (~33% even the train values can be high is some cases (overfitting) ), highlighting the complexity of the problem due to the synthetic dataset where generated network traffic data can exhibit overlapping or very similar feature distributions across different attack types and it confirms the static analysis during data exploring.

+Future Improvements:
-After thorough investigation, best practices for future improvements include reducing noise by removing or abstracting high-cardinality features, performing targeted feature selection, and conducting extensive hyperparameter tuning.
+- Reduce noise by removing or abstracting high-cardinality features.
-Future improvements include adding new datasets, potentially real-world network data, to enhance model training and predictive capabilities.
+- Perform targeted feature selection.
+- Conduct extensive hyperparameter tuning.
+- Integrate real-world network data to improve generalization.
+- Explore deep learning architectures such as CNNs and LSTMs.

 Installation
 1. Clone the repository: